hafele/website/navigating_politics.md

 #### Be Willing To Change
 We should also be open-minded and have the humility to admit when we are wrong.
 Perhaps a fact underlying one of our views was false, or maybe our opinion was based on vague core principles.
 We're human; nobody has the right answer or best opinion on every single issue.
 Therefore, we should embrace moments when we are able to change for the better.

 >"I ... shifted my mind-set from thinking 'I’m right' to asking myself 'How do I know I’m right?'
 And I saw clearly that the best way to answer this question is by finding other independent thinkers who are on the same mission as me and who see things differently from me.
 By engaging them in thoughtful disagreement, I’d be able to understand their reasoning and have them stress-test mine.
 That way, we can all raise our probability of being right.
-In other words, I just want to be right — I don’t care if the right answer comes from me." - Ray Dalio, <a href="https://www.amazon.com/gp/product/1501124021/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1501124021&linkCode=as2&tag=principles00-20&linkId=c28b7b5430e581a3384015c701bd21a8">Principles</a>
+In other words, I just want to be right — I don’t care if the right answer comes from me." - <a href="https://www.amazon.com/gp/product/1501124021/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1501124021&linkCode=as2&tag=principles00-20&linkId=c28b7b5430e581a3384015c701bd21a8">Ray Dalio</a>

 ## 4. Participate
 Having refined core principles and political views is not sufficient in order for governments to function: we must be also be active participants in the political process, which means we must communicate with other participants about issues of concern.
 This is especially true for those of us lucky enough to live in democracies.